yakirp/oauthfarm_npm/README.md

 ```
 ### Subscribe your users to the new service:

-You can subscribe your users by just sending them the link from `addService` method response.
+Now you can subscribe your users the service you have just created by just redirecting them to the URL from `addService` method response.
-After a successful subscribe, you will receive the new `account_id` and other parameters you sent with the subscribe link.
+After a successful redirecting and subscription to the service, you will receive the new `account_id` and other parameters you sent with the subscribe link.

 ### Receive account OAuth credentials: